Did you just update your iPhone 7 only to find it now says “no service”? Welcome to the club, we’ve got good news and bad news.

 You’re very unlikely to find any local repair shops that will fix the iPhone 7 “no service” for you.
 It’s a specialized repair that requires a lot of training and expertise to perform.
 If you do find someone to fix it locally it’s likely going to cost you well over $100.

 The better bet may be going on ebay and mailing it to a business that specializes in performing that specific repair.
 Just go to ebay and search for “iPhone 7 no service”.
 You’ll see many businesses offering this repair service, most of them in the $70 – $100 range.
 Be warned though, the quality of this repair will vary greatly depending on the repair technician and the issue may return again if the repair isn’t performed correctly.
+Some companies may “reflow” the defective chip, which is only a temporary fix.
 Make sure to check customer reviews before sending off your phone to one of these companies and use common sense to avoid getting scammed.

 Realistically: Just buy another iPhone